dykandDK/home-assistant-config/automations/node-RED/node-RED.md

 Flow for doorbell automation that:

  * plays doorbell sound and TTS message over Sonos speaker when doorbell is pressed between 07.00 - 19.00 if somebody is home
- * sends notification to mobile if nobody is home or if it is after 19.00
+ * sends notification to mobile if nobody is home or if it is after 19.00 with image snapshot from camera as an attachment
+ * display live camera feed on tablet running FullyKioskBrowser

 ### **Screenshot**
 ![Doorbell](https://github.com/dykandDK/home-assistant-config/blob/master/automations/node-RED/screenshots/doorbell.png)